-Per PEI regulations, all programs must describe ways that they encourage access to services and follow through.
+Encouraging Access to Services and Follow Through Per PEI regulations, all programs must describe ways that they encourage access to services and follow through.
 The following are ways that CARES encourages access and follow through:

-- All PEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - CAREs referrals are processed and assigned quickly, and letters are mailed to families to encourage them to follow through with referrals. - Program hired more Spanish-speaking Health Outreach workers in order to provide linguistic and culturally relevant interventions for Spanish-speaking families who have been referred. - Staff attend CFT meetings and maintain communication with referral sources, teachers, and other relevant individuals to ensure a continuum of care. - The program supervisor has also begun to triage cases to ensure families who are placed on a waiting list are informed and aware of the services CARES offers and the timeline for expected services.
+- All PEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - CARES referrals are processed and assigned quickly.
+The referral process includes three phone contact attempts.
+If staff are unsuccessful in these attempts, a visit to the home is made, if appropriate.
+If all contact attempts are unsuccessful, a letter is sent to the home that includes contact information for the program.
+Collaboration with referral sources is ongoing. - Program hired more Spanish-speaking Mental Health Outreach workers in order to provide linguistic and culturally relevant interventions for Spanish-speaking families who have been referred. - Staff attend CFT meetings and maintain communication with referral sources, teachers, and other relevant individuals to ensure a continuum of care.